King's Lynn South

 After the abandoned Gaywood junction, the line headed off towards Hillington station going through Roydon common by Cliff-en-Howe Road, where just after an old crossing cottage, I found this small old bridge on the walk between Cliff-en-Howe road and Lynn Road on the National wildlife walk along the old M&gn line.

 Facing towards Hillington from the National wildlife walk at Roydon common, along the old track bed from the M&gn.

 Grimston Road station

-Grimston road station in the next station on the M&gn after Gayton road
+Grimston road station is the next station on the M&gn after Gayton road.

 Grimston road station